AyrA/Http2Socks/docs/Control.md

 ## Command `BLSAVE`

 - Arguments: None
-- Action: Saves the blacklist in memory to the blacklsit file
+- Action: Saves the blacklist in memory to the blacklist file
 - Response: Success if file could be written
 - Authentication: Yes
 - Example: `BLSAVE`